Renters face charging dilemma as U.S. cities move toward EVs

 Amid the boom, dense city neighborhoods are rapidly becoming pressure points in the patchy transition to electrification.

-The city currently has 18,000 commercial chargers — ones not in private homes — but only about 3,000 are publicly accessible and just 400 of those are DC Fast chargers, Nanne said.
+The city currently has 18,000 commercial chargers — ones not in private homes — but only 4,367 are publicly accessible, Nanne said.
 Demand is so high that “when we put a charger out there that’s publicly accessible, we don’t even have to advertise.
 People just see it and start using it,” he said.

 “We’re doing really good in terms of chargers that are going into workplaces but the publicly accessible ones is where there’s a lot of room to make up.
 Every city is struggling with that.”